 Our topics this term are: Islam, Transformation, Freedom and Responsibility and Stewardship.

-This term our 'Talk 4 Writing' units are: The Poetry of Roger McGough, narrative stories inspired by Michael Morpurgo's 'War Horse'and Non-Chronological reports using 'The Jabberwocky' as a stimulus.
+This term our 'Talk 4 Writing' units are: The Poetry of Roger McGough, narrative stories inspired by SF Said's 'Varjak Paw' and Non-Chronological reports using 'The Jabberwocky' as a stimulus.

 This term we are studying fractions, decimals and percentages.

 Our Science topic this term includes 'changes in materials'.